 Deciding to Stay Home or Go to School

 If your child will not be attending school for any reason, it is very important for you to call and notify the school office of the reason for the absence.
 This helps us to keep track of illnesses among our students.
 It also helps us be assured that your child is safe at home.
+In addition, the school nurse will be notified of the absence and may call you for further information.

 If a student has an injury that interferes with participation in physical education class for more than three days, an excuse or recommendation for activity from a health care provider is needed.